A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 • Brother - Pavel (died in infancy);

-According to relatives, in childhood Alexander was very concentrated and unusually developed.
-There is evidence that he was the great-nephew of Alexander Radishchev (this was carefully concealed by the playwright himself).
-At the age of 6 he was fluent in three foreign languages, in his youth already six, in particular in perfection English, French, German and Italian.
-He understood Latin and Greek very well.
+According to relatives, as a child Alexander was very focused and unusually developed.
+There is information that he was the great-nephew of Alexander Radishchev (the playwright himself carefully hid this).
+At the age of 6, he was fluent in three foreign languages, and in his youth already six, in particular, fluent English, French, German and Italian.
+He understood Latin and ancient Greek very well.

-In 1803 he was sent to the Moscow University Noble Boarding School; three years later, Griboedov entered the verbal department of Moscow University.
-In 1808 (at the age of 13) he graduated from the verbal department of the university with a Ph.D. in verbal sciences, but did not leave his studies, but entered the ethical-political (legal) department of the Faculty of Philosophy.
-In 1810 he received his Ph.D. in law and remained at the university to study mathematics and the natural sciences.
+In 1803 he was sent to the Moscow University Noble Boarding School; Three years later, Griboedov entered the literature department of Moscow University.
+In 1808 (at the age of 13) he graduated from the literary department of the university with the degree of candidate of literary sciences, but did not leave his studies, but entered the ethical-political (legal) department of the Faculty of Philosophy.
+In 1810 he received his PhD and remained at the university to study mathematics and natural sciences.

 War

-On September 8, 1812, cornet Griboedov fell ill and stayed in Vladimir, and, presumably, until November 1, 1812, due to illness, did not appear at the regiment's location.
-In the summer, during the Patriotic War of 1812, when the enemy appeared on the territory of Russia, he joined the Moscow Hussar Regiment (volunteer irregular unit) of Count Peter Ivanovich Saltykov, who received permission to form it.
-Arriving at the place of service, he got into the company "young cornets from the best noble families"- Prince Golitsyn, Count Efimovsky, Count Tolstoy, Alyabyev, Sheremetev, Lansky, the Shatilov brothers.
+On September 8, 1812, cornet Griboyedov fell ill and remained in Vladimir, and, presumably, until November 1, 1812, due to illness, did not appear at the regiment's location.
+In the summer, during the Patriotic War of 1812, when the enemy appeared on Russian territory, he joined the Moscow Hussar Regiment (a volunteer irregular unit) of Count Pyotr Ivanovich Saltykov, who received permission to form it.
+Arriving at his duty station, he found himself in the company “young cornets from the best noble families”- Prince Golitsyn, Count Efimovsky, Count Tolstoy, Alyabyev, Sheremetev, Lansky, the Shatilov brothers.
 Griboyedov was related to some of them.
-Subsequently, he wrote in a letter to S. N. Begichev: “I spent only 4 months in this squad, and now for the 4th year I can’t get on the true path”.
-Begichev answered this as follows:
+Subsequently, he wrote in a letter to S. N. Begichev: “I was in this squad for only 4 months, and now I haven’t been able to get on the right path for 4 years.”.
+Begichev responded to this like this:

-But as soon as they began to form, the enemy entered Moscow.
-This regiment was ordered to go to Kazan, and after the expulsion of the enemies, at the end of the same year, it was ordered to follow to Brest-Litovsk, join the defeated Irkutsk dragoon regiment and take the name of the Irkutsk hussar.
+But they had barely begun to form when the enemy entered Moscow.
+This regiment received orders to go to Kazan, and after the expulsion of the enemies, at the end of the same year, it was ordered to follow to Brest-Litovsk, join the defeated Irkutsk Dragoon Regiment and take the name of the Irkutsk Hussars.
 S. N. Begichev

-Until 1815, Griboyedov served in the rank of cornet under the command of General of the Cavalry A. S. Kologrivov.
-Griboedov's first literary experiments - "Letter from Brest-Litovsk to the publisher", feature article "On Cavalry Reserves" and comedy "Young Spouses"(translation of the French comedy "Le secre") - refer to 1814.
-In the article "On Cavalry Reserves" Griboyedov acted as a historical publicist.
+Until 1815, Griboedov served in the rank of cornet under the command of cavalry general A. S. Kologrivov.
+Griboedov's first literary experiments - “Letter from Brest-Litovsk to the publisher”, feature article "About cavalry reserves" and comedy "Young Spouses"(translation of the French comedy “Le secret”) - dates back to 1814.
+In the article "About cavalry reserves" Griboyedov acted as a historical publicist.

-The enthusiastically lyrical "Letter from Brest-Litovsk to the publisher", published in the "Bulletin of Europe", was written by him after awarding Kologrivov in 1814 with the "Order of St. Equal-to-the-Apostles Vladimir 1st degree" and a holiday on June 22 (July 4) in Brest-Litovsk, in the cavalry reserves, on this occasion.
+The enthusiastically lyrical “Letter from Brest-Litovsk to the Publisher,” published in the “Bulletin of Europe,” was written by him after Kologrivov was awarded the “Order of St. Equal to the Apostles Vladimir 1st degree" and the holiday on June 22 (July 4) in Brest-Litovsk, in the cavalry reserves, on this occasion.

 In the capital

-In the spring of 1816, the aspiring writer left military service, and already in the summer he published an article “On the analysis of a free translation of the Burger ballad “Lenora”” - a review of N. I. Gnedich’s critical remarks about P. A. Katenin’s ballad “Olga”.
+In the spring of 1816, the aspiring writer left military service, and already in the summer he published an article “On the analysis of the free translation of the Burger ballad “Lenora”” - a response to N. I. Gnedich’s critical remarks about P. A. Katenin’s ballad “Olga”.

 Duel

-In 1817, the famous “quadruple duel” between Zavadovsky-Sheremetev and Griboyedov-Yakubovich took place in St. Petersburg.
+In 1817, the famous “quadruple duel” between Zavadovsky-Sheremetev and Griboedov-Yakubovich took place in St. Petersburg.

-Griboyedov lived with Zavadovsky and, being a friend of the famous dancer of the St. Petersburg ballet Avdotya Istomina, after the performance brought her to his place (of course, to Zavadovsky's house), where she lived for two days.
-The cavalry guard Sheremetev, Istomina's lover, was in a quarrel with her and was away, but when he returned, incited by the cornet of the Life Lancers regiment AI Yakubovich, he challenged Zavadovsky to a duel.
-Griboedov became Zavadovsky's second, and Yakubovich became Sheremetev's second; both also promised to fight.
+Griboyedov lived with Zavadovsky and, being a friend of the famous dancer of the St. Petersburg Ballet Avdotya Istomina, after the performance he brought her to his place (naturally, to Zavadovsky’s house), where she lived for two days.
+Cavalry guard Sheremetev, Istomina’s lover, was in a quarrel with her and was away, but when he returned, incited by the cornet of the Life Ulan regiment A.I.
+Yakubovich, he challenged Zavadovsky to a duel.
+Griboyedov became Zavadovsky’s second, and Yakubovich became Sheremetev’s; both also promised to fight.

 Griboedov was wounded in the left hand.
-It was by this wound that the disfigured corpse of Griboyedov, who was killed by religious fanatics during the destruction of the Russian embassy in Tehran, was subsequently identified.
+It was from this wound that it was subsequently possible to identify the disfigured corpse of Griboyedov, killed by religious fanatics during the destruction of the Russian embassy in Tehran.

-In 1818, Griboedov, refusing the position of an official of the Russian mission in the United States, was appointed to the post of secretary under the tsar's chargé d'affaires in Persia, Simon Mazarovich.
-Before leaving for Tehran, he completed work on Intermedia Samples.
-He left for his duty station at the end of August, two months later (with short stops in Novgorod, Moscow, Tula and Voronezh) he arrived in Mozdok, on the way to Tiflis he compiled a detailed diary describing his journeys.
+In 1818, Griboyedov, having refused the position of an official of the Russian mission in the United States, was appointed to the post of secretary under the Tsar's charge d'affaires in Persia, Simon Mazarovich.
+Before leaving for Tehran, he completed work on “Sideshow Trials.”
+He left for his duty station at the end of August, two months later (with short stops in Novgorod, Moscow, Tula and Voronezh) he arrived in Mozdok, and on the way to Tiflis he compiled a detailed diary describing his travels.

-At the beginning of 1819, Griboedov completed work on the ironic "Letter to the publisher from Tiflis on January 21" and, probably, the poem "Forgive me, Fatherland!"
-At the same time he went on his first business trip to the Shah's court.
-On the way to the appointed place through Tabriz (January - March), he continued to write travel notes that he started last year.
-In August, he returned back, where he began to fuss about the fate of Russian soldiers who were in Iranian captivity.
-In September, at the head of a detachment of prisoners and fugitives, he set out from Tabriz to Tiflis, where he arrived the very next month.
-Some events of this journey are described on the pages of Griboyedov's diaries (for July and August/September), as well as in the narrative fragments "Vagin's Story" and "Ananur Quarantine".
+At the beginning of 1819, Griboedov completed work on the ironic “Letter to the Publisher from Tiflis on January 21” and, probably, the poem “Forgive me, Fatherland!”, and then went on his first business trip to the Shah’s court.
+On the way to the appointed place through Tabriz (January - March), I continued to write travel notes that I started last year.
+In August he returned back, where he began to advocate for the fate of Russian soldiers who were in Iranian captivity.
+In September, at the head of a detachment of prisoners and fugitives, he set out from Tabriz to Tiflis, where he arrived the following month.
+Some events of this journey are described on the pages of Griboyedov’s diaries (for July and August/September), as well as in the narrative fragments “Vagin’s Story” and “Ananur Quarantine”.

-From February 1822, Griboyedov was secretary for the diplomatic unit under General A.P.
-Yermolov, who commanded the Russian troops in Tiflis.
-The author's work on the drama "1812" is often dated to the same year (apparently, timed to coincide with the tenth anniversary of Russia's victory in the war with Napoleonic France).
+Since February 1822, Griboyedov was the diplomatic secretary under General A.P.
+Ermolov, who commanded the Russian troops in Tiflis.
+The author’s work on the drama “1812” is often dated to the same year (apparently timed to coincide with the tenth anniversary of Russia’s victory in the war with Napoleonic France).

 On South